dannylimanseta/Slingshot/README.md

 4. **Multiplier Blocks**
    - Rare spawns
-   - If hit this turn, apply a one-time damage multiplier to the turn (`config.score.damageMultiplier`)
+   - If hit this turn, apply a one-time damage multiplier to the turn (`config.score.powerCritMultiplier`)
    - Label shows the current multiplier (e.g., x4)

 5. **AOE Blocks**